jhndrncrz/webgazer-ts/README.md

 ## License

-**WebGazer-TS:** GPL-3.0-or-later
+**Webgazer-TS:** GPL-3.0-or-later
-**Original WebGazer.js:** GPL-3.0 (LGPL-3.0 for companies valued under $1M)
+**Original Webgazer.js:** GPL-3.0 (LGPL-3.0 for companies valued under $1M)

-For commercial licensing of the original WebGazer.js: webgazer@lists.cs.brown.edu
+For commercial licensing of the original Webgazer.js: webgazer@lists.cs.brown.edu

 ---

 ## Disclaimer

 This is an academic research project.
-While the regression mathematics have been verified against the original implementation, this code has not undergone the same testing as the production WebGazer.js library.
+While the regression mathematics have been verified against the original implementation, this code has not undergone the same testing as the production Webgazer.js library.

 **Use at your own risk.
-For production use, choose the official [WebGazer.js](https://github.com/brownhci/WebGazer).**
+For production use, choose the official [Webgazer.js](https://github.com/brownhci/Webgazer).**

 ---

-**Built with respect for the original [WebGazer.js](https://webgazer.cs.brown.edu) team** ❤️
+**Built with respect for the original [Webgazer.js](https://webgazer.cs.brown.edu) team** ❤️